Responding to a potential privacy breach

 - Manage the breach – Guideline: Privacy breach management and notification

-We are interested in receiving feedback on our privacy breach resources.
-Share your feedback with us here.
+We are interested in receiving feedback on the privacy breach resources.
+Share your feedback with us.